pitchday/white-paper/README.md

 ## Conclusion

 Pitchday will be the destination platform to find like minded individuals and share, collaborate and contribute to ideas, projects and companies.
-By making a platform that empowers people around the world to participate in an digital economy with equal opportunity is regardless of their domicile or economic class, will enrich the lives of hundreds or millions people.
+Making a platform that empowers people around the world to participate in an digital economy with equal opportunities regardless of their domicile or economic class, will enrich the lives of hundreds or millions people.
 PDT will facilitate the growth toward financial freedom and prosperity while making the world a better place.

 ## References